presstube/norman/README.md

 # Norman

-A WebVR frame-by-frame animation experiment I'm working on with @pitaru and @bzor for Google Creative Lab.
+A WebVR frame-by-frame animation experiment for Google Creative Lab.